omshinde/MapMint4ME/examples/README.md

 In the above link, I was using the emulator of Android Studio.
 But, in this section, I will post images taken from testing with real device.

-After installing and runnig MapMint4ME, please click on *Import* icon.
+After installing and running MapMint4ME, please click on **Import** icon.
 After clicking on the icon, you will see a screen like in the following image.

 <p align="center">
 <img src="https://github.com/omshinde/MapMint4ME/blob/gsoc-2017-camera/examples/images/add_server.png" width="280" height="400">